Are LinkedIn Video Downloaders Safe to Use?

 3. Paste the link into the tool

-4. Download the video — without logging in or installing anything
+4. Download the video without logging in or installing software

 Avoid These Actions: